inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 ........................

-Once they are installed, you can run the nose tests from windows by going to the plugin directory/inasafe-dev folder (in your python-shell.bat shell session) and running::
+Once they are installed, you can run the nose tests from windows by going to the plugin directory/inasafe-dev folder (in your qgis-python-shell.bat shell session) and running::

    run-tests-win.bat